-Trump defense team takes on Hunter Biden directly, as Dershowitz offers constitutional defense
+Dershowitz calls out House Dems in Trump's Senate impeachment trial after Bolton shock waves

 It was little doubt given all the media attention, Bondi went on, that career State Department official George Kent flagged Biden's apparent conflict of interest, but was told essentially not to bother the vice president's office -- or that the Obama administration had prepped former U.S. Ambassador to Ukraine Marie Yovanovitch for questions about Burisma ahead of her Senate confirmation.

-"Purely non-criminal conduct such as abuse of power and obstruction of Congress are outside the range of impeachable offenses," Dershowitz said, referring to the Democrats' two articles of impeachment against Trump.
-The Constitution permits impeachment and removal of presidents for "treason," "bribery," and "High crimes and misdemeanors."

-Dershowitz's argument, steeped in historical and textual analysis of the constitution and founding documents, was ongoing Monday night.

-Fox News has been told that Trump's team is likely to wrap up its defense Tuesday, possibly kicking off the written question phase of the trial at that time.
+Bondi's point-by-point defense of Trump's concerns about the Bidens' potential corruption came on the second day of Republican arguments.
+Fox News has been told that Trump's team is likely to wrap up its defense Tuesday when the trial resumes at 1 p.m.
+ET, possibly kicking off the written question phase of the trial at that time.

 Those questions could focus on either legal issues, like the theoretical ones raised by Dershowitz, or factual matters that could prove uncomfortable for Democrats.